Towards Knowledgeable Foundation Models

 San Diego, California, United States

-This workshop examines the lifecycle of knowledge within language models:
+This workshop examines the lifecycle of knowledge within foundation models across four key stages:

 Submission Topics

-We welcome submissions on all topics related to knowledgable LMs, including:
+We welcome submissions on all topics related to knowledgeable foundation models, including:

 Paper Awards